umccr/illumination/README.md

 # export ICAV2_SERVER_URL="ica.illumina.com" # this is hardcoded as a fallback
 ```

+You can also use a `.env` file with your environment variables for convenience - see <https://github.com/motdotla/dotenv>

 **Step 4** (Optional): Adjust the `utils/id2username.json` for better mapping of User IDs to User names.

 ## Running